 What to do when adding several Market pages that have the same name

 Once you add multiple country and/or language Market Pages of the same Global Page, you'll quickly notice that on Facebook most of them have the exact same name.
 However, it is possible to label profiles to make it easier to identify what country and/or language a Market Page belongs to.
 A great feature to help here is our Appendix customization.
 Simply click on a page you have already added.
 Under the Customize Profile section, you can add an appendix.
 The appendix will then be shown after the page name throughout the whole tool.
 Additionally, you can set a custom color which will then be used within all charts of our tool for that specific page, and even choose to highlight this page in line graphs.

 Why does the fan count of the Market Page not match the global fan count for pages that are connected to Facebook Insights?

 For any public page that you track we'll show the global fan count.
-For any Facebook Page not being part of a Global Page, this is simply what you also see on Facebook directly.

 However, for any page that is part of a Global Page and is connected to Facebook Insights in quintly, you'll be able to see the local fan count for your Market Page.
 Thus this number will always be lower than the actual global fan count you'll see on Facebook directly, as Facebook shows the sum of fans from all the Market Pages.